 Tourism Creates Opportunities

 Hawaii’s massive tourism industry means constant demand for locksmith services.
-Rental property managers, hotels, and vacation rentals need lock rekeying, safe services, and emergency lockout help for tourists who’ve lost their keys.
+Rental property managers, hotels, and vacation rentals need lock rekeying, safe services, and emergency lockout help for tourists who have lost their keys.

 Weather and Climate

 The tropical climate is easier on your tools than harsh winter states.
-You won’t deal with frozen locks like locksmiths in Pennsylvania face.
-But high humidity and salt air (especially near the coast) can corrode equipment faster if you don’t maintain it properly.
+You will not deal with frozen locks like locksmiths in Pennsylvania face.
+But high humidity and salt air (especially near the coast) can corrode equipment faster if you do not maintain it properly.

 Proper lock maintenance and lubrication is critical in Hawaii’s climate.